GergelyMarias/MyDataSciencePortfolio/README.md

 - **Recurrent Neural Networks (RNN):**  Neural networks designed for sequence data, such as time series or text.
 Valuable in applications requiring memory of past events.
 - **Long Short-Term Memory (LSTM):**  A type of RNN designed to overcome the vanishing gradient problem.
 Essential for capturing long-term dependencies in sequential data.
 - **Convolutional Neural Networks (CNN):**  Deep learning models specifically designed for image recognition.
 Effective in capturing spatial hierarchies and patterns in images.
-  ##
+  ## Hyperparameter tunings
 **[Bayesian Optimalization](https://github.com/GergelyMarias/MyDataSciencePortfolio/blob/main/XGB_BayesianOptimalization.R)** Bayesian optimization is a technique used for fine-tuning the hyperparameters of machine learning models.
 It employs a probabilistic model to predict how different hyperparameter settings might impact the model's performance, helping to efficiently explore and discover optimal configurations in a systematic manner.

+**[Grid Search](https://github.com/GergelyMarias/MyDataSciencePortfolio/blob/main/XGBoosting.R)** Grid search is where a predefined set of hyperparameter values for a model is systematically explored.
+It evaluates the model's performance for each combination and selects the set of hyperparameters that yields the best performance.
 ## Connect with Me:
 [LinkedIn](https://www.linkedin.com/in/mariasgergely/)